 Nissan Note vs Honda Fit Comparison

 Comparing the two hatchbacks side-by-side is the right way to find out their positive and negative sides.
-We’ve used Nissan Note 2015 and Honda Fit 2015 for this comparison.
+We’ve used Nissan Note and Honda Fit model of same year of 2015 for this comparison.

 Both the hatchbacks have five seats but the Note provides more headroom and a longer wheelbase to the comfort of adult passengers.
 Its interior also looks better due to the black trim and a mix of chrome and silver accents.
 However, the cushier seats of the Fit will definitely win hearts.

 The Note has a multi-level floor and a bigger trunk space but the Fit is more versatile if you consider its folding options.
+Along with many Nissan facts you might not know, this brand is also known for the versatility.
 Fold the seats of Honda Fit and you’ll be surprised seeing how many things you can stuff into such a small car.
 Flip up the seat bottoms and you can easily fit a keg of soda pop or a weird piece of furniture.

 The Fit clearly leads this section with a wide range of features and entertainment properties.
 It has an infotainment display that can be turned into a blind-spot camera, power windows, Bluetooth audio streaming feature, six speakers, and a multi-angle rear view camera.

 On the other hand, the Note has a rear-view camera but it doesn’t feature the brand’s AroundView technology, and four speakers.
 Both the cars have climate control feature with the Fit having heated seats option.